The Optional Vaccines Your Cat May Really Need

 The virus may also have no effect at all, if the infected cat's immune system takes over.

-The high genetic variability of the virus and the cat's immune system reaction to the infection explain the wide spectrum of the diseases potentially caused by the infection
+The high variability of the virus' genome and of the cat's immune system reaction to the infection explain the wide spectrum of the diseases potentially caused by the infection

 Genetic variability of the Feline Leukemia Virus

 The Feline Leukemia virus is a retrovirus.
 It is a single strand of RNA that is reverse transcribed into DNA inside the infected host cell.
 When it is in its DNA form, a retrovirus is called provirus.